Facebook's Sandberg warns of backlash against women - News 12 Now

 AP Photo/Alex Brandon

-NEW YORK (AP) — Sheryl Sandberg is warning of a potential backlash against women and is urging companies to put into place clear policies on how allegations of sexual harassment are handled.
+NEW YORK (AP) — Sheryl Sandberg warned of a potential backlash against women and urged companies to put into place clear policies on how allegations of sexual harassment are handled.

+In a Facebook post over the weekend, Sandberg said that she has experienced harassment while doing her job but never by anyone she’s worked for.
+She did note, however, that in each instance the harasser had more power than she did.

+“That’s not a coincidence,” the 48-year-old wrote.
+“It’s why they felt free to cross that line.”